zoot101/snapraid-daily/README.md

 The end hooks are also ran in the event of error conditions for SnapRAID touch/diff/sync/scrub operations above.
 If for example one stops a list of services with the start hook(s), this means that the services are always restarted via the end hook(s) regardless of the outcome of the script.

+## Step 9 - Generate SMART Report and Spin Down Disks if Enabled

+Next, the script will call **snapraid smart** and **snapraid down** to generate a SMART Report and spin the disks down if these parameters are enabled in the configuration file.
+If the script is not ran as root, it will attempt to call those commands using sudo.

-## Step 9 - Send Final Notification Email
+## Step 10 - Send Final Notification Email

 If no errors are detected during the touch, sync and scrub, or just touch & sync, or just scrub (depending on whether the **-s, \--sync-only** or **-c, \--scrub-only** arguments are used):